CodeStitchOfficial/Advanced-Astro-v4-i18n/README.md

 ## Deployment
 0. Before you deploy, it is recommended to test the build.
 Run `npm run build` to build the project.
 Once done, run `npm run preview` which you can access on http://localhost:4321/.
 This allows you to test your website as if it was deployed on your host.
 1. Ensure the sitemap, robots.txt and \_redirects have been filled out.
 Instructions and tools for how to do so can be found in the File Structure section
+2. Netlify is the recommended hosting provider.
+If you choose another one, make sure to modify the `_redirects` code to handle the 404 page.
-2. Navigate to your Netlify Admin Panel, click _Add new site | Import an existing project_
+Navigate to your Netlify Admin Panel, click _Add new site | Import an existing project_
 3. Follow the instructions to connect your GitHub repository to Netlify.
 4. Once deployed, go to the project's page, click on `Site configuration` then `Identity` in the navigation, then click `Enable Identity`
 5. Invite yourself, and the client, to the site